 As you can see, your credit score can have a major impact on your interest rate when purchasing both new or used vehicles.

-Keep in mind also that these are averages and actual interest rates will vary.
-The lowest interest rate right now for a new car is about 1.74%.
-The highest interest rate for a new car can hover around 24.9%.
+Keep in mind also that these are averages and actual rates will vary.
+The lowest right now for a new car is about 1.74%.
+The highest for a new car can hover around 24.9%.

-Your credit score will have the most impact on the interest rate you get on your car loan, but there are other factors considered as well.
+Credit scores have the most impact on auto loan rates, but there are other factors considered as well.

-The amount of a down payment that you make on a new or used car purchase can mean the difference between being approved for a loan or being turned down.
+The amount of a down payment that you make on a car purchase can mean the difference between being approved for a loan or being turned down.

-It does not, however, have much of an effect on the interest rate you’ll get for that loan.
+It does not, however, have much of an effect on the auto loan rate.
 If it does have any effect at all, it will be negligible.
 A fraction of a percent and won’t make a huge impact on your monthly payment.

-Your loan duration, however, does have a measurable impact on your interest rate.
+Loan duration, however, does have a measurable impact on auto loan interest rates.
 The shorter the loan, the lower your APR will be.
 Typical car loans last 36, 48, or 60 months in duration.
 Getting a shorter 36-month loan could save you close to a full percentage point on your APR compared to a 60-month loan.

 While your monthly payment will obviously be higher with a 36-month loan, you’ll save money in the long run.
 You’ll pay the loan off faster and have a lower interest rate.